learn-co-students/sql-complex-joins-readme-v-000/README.md

 returns the normal inner join result and also ***returns all of the rows from the left-most (i.e. first mentioned) table***.

+We also make use of the `as` keyword which allows us to specify how our returned data shows up.
+You'll see how the `as` name helps make the output easier to read.

 ```sql
 SELECT
   Teachers.id as teacher_id,